yukinagae/kaggle-kickstarter-projects/README.md

 In this repository, I will dive into the Kickstarter dataset, analyse it to answer the below three questions:

-1. Are funding and projects increasing?
+1. Is the number of projects increasing?
-2. What factors may be correlated with success/failure of projects?
+2. What factors may be correlated with the success/failure of the projects?
-3. How to make your project successful?
+3. How to make your technology project successful?
+(Because I'm a tech person.)

 ## Summary

-TODO: not yet written
+1. The number of projects has been decreasing after 2015, but the total amount of pledge has been increasing.
+2. A category of the projects is one of the keys factors associated with the success/failure of the projects.
+Dance, Theatre and Comics are the top three successful categories.
+3. Hardware and gadgets for your technology project to increase the success ratio.

 ---

-## TODOs
+## TODO

 - [x] Three Questions: related to business or real-world applications of how the data could be used
-- [ ] Jupyter Notebook
+- [x] Jupyter Notebook
-  - [ ] Follow CRISP-DM process
+  - [x] Follow CRISP-DM process
-  - [ ] Prepare Data
+  - [x] Prepare Data
-    - [ ] Handle categorical/missing values etc
+    - [x] Handle categorical/missing values etc
-  - [ ] Analyze, Model, and Visualize
+  - [x] Analyze, Model, and Visualize
-- [ ] Create a GitHub Repository
+- [x] Create a GitHub Repository
-- [ ] Create a blog post for a non-technical audience
+- [x] Create a blog post for a non-technical audience

 ## Dependencies